contagon/handbook/handbook/29-meetings-in-the-church.md

 Quarterly, soon after each area council meeting.
 Additional meetings may be held when needed.

 The Area Seventy leads the meetings and facilitates the discussion.
-All who attend counsel together as equal participants (see [Doctrine and Covenants 88:122](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88.122?lang=eng#p122)).
+All who attend counsel together as equal participants (see [Doctrine and Covenants 88:122](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88?lang=eng&id=p122#p122)).

 In these meetings, participants:

 * Seek revelation about how best to implement the teachings and direction of the First Presidency, Quorum of the Twelve Apostles, and Area Presidency.
-* Coordinate God’s work of salvation and exaltation.
+* Coordinate God’s work of salvation and exaltation within their council.
 * Counsel together about the temporal and spiritual welfare of members and how to help them become true followers of Jesus Christ.
 * Instruct and edify one another.
 * Coordinate multistake matters.